Careers & Learning for Life

 Is the Higher Education Coordinator and leads on the UCAS application process and HE in general.
 You can contact Mrs Quinn on firstname.lastname@example.org

-Mrs Murton is often the first point of contact for all applications to the College at Post-16 and also supports Mrs Burton and Mr Rowe.
+Mrs Murton is often the first point of contact for all applications to the College at Sixth Firm and also supports Mrs Quinn and Mr Rowe.
 She can be contacted at email@example.com

 For many, the first point of contact will be the student’s Personal Tutor who can refer them to a member of the team.